sassoftware/sas-trustworthy-ai-examples/data/README.md

 ### Sources

-Cortez, P. (2008).
-Student Performance.
-UCI Machine Learning Repository. https://doi.org/10.24432/C5TG7T.
+M.V.
+Martins, D. Tolledo, J. Machado, L. M.T.
+Baptista, V. Realinho.
+(2021) "Early prediction of student’s performance in higher education: a case study" Trends and Applications in Information Systems and Technologies, vol.1, in Advances in Intelligent Systems and Computing series.
+Springer.
+DOI: 10.1007/978-3-030-72657-7_16

 ### License

-This data set is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+This data set is licensed under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) (CC BY 4.0) license.

 ### Files